 Below are five key takeaways from the discourse.

-Ask any sailor or captain, he’d tell you that you can have the best airplane or the best ship in the world but if you don’t have a compass to navigate your way, the entire crew will keep drifting endlessly.
+Ask any sailor or captain and (s)he’ll tell you that you can have the best airplane or ship in the world but if you don’t have a compass to navigate your way, the entire crew will keep drifting endlessly.
 The same is true for your business.
 When you think of launching a business, Anie says, you have to ask yourself the following questions: “what is the purpose?
 Who is interested in what am creating and will they buy what am offering?”
 This thought process will help you to align your business with a great vision.

 But, in defining the vision for your business, you must ensure that you include vivid images and signposting.

 “I’ll use myself in this instance,” she continues: “My goal is to lose weight.
 In order to lose weight, I have to have a vision of what I want to look like.
 From that image, I now decide what is my projected time frame?
 So with a business, you have to envision what you want to see in the next 1, 3, 5 or 20 years.
 The time frame helps in bringing your vision to clarity.
 No vision or dream is too big.”

 Robin Sharma once said ideation without execution is a mere delusion.
 However, turning your idea into a viable product or service, backed by a great team often requires a lot of funding.